skrishnakumar/Tutorials/tutorials/vora-connect/vora-connect.md

-## title: Connect to SAP HANA Vora, developer edition
+## Title: Connect to SAP HANA Vora, developer edition

 ## Details
 ### You will learn